Post-Effective Requirements

 BOOKS AND RECORDS [CCR § 260.241.3]*

 If you have custody or possession of client funds or securities, you must take safekeeping measures to protect your client funds and securities.
-These measures are described in CCR § 260.237.
-These measures include that all funds and securities of your clients are verified by actual examination at least once during each calendar year by an independent certified public accountant or public accountant at a time which shall be chosen by the accountant without prior notice to you.
+CCR §260.237 describes the safeguarding procedures you must follow.
+Some of which requires that all funds and securities of your clients are verified by actual examination at least once during each calendar year by an independent certified public accountant or public accountant at a time which shall be chosen by the accountant without prior notice to you.
 A certificate of the accountant stating that such person has made an examination of the funds and securities, and describing the nature and extent of the examination, shall be filed with the Commissioner promptly after each examination.
 You are also required to maintain minimum net worth of $35,000 (CCR § 260.237.2) and are required to file annual financial reports (CCR § 260.241.2).

 SURRENDER OF CERTIFICATE [CCR § 260.242]*